10 Things to Consider When Preparing Your Sprinkler System for Summer

 Low pressure in your sprinkler causes the heads not to reach the intended area of your yard.
 This problem might be the result of poor lawn sprinkler installation.
 Another cause is when you change the original design of the irrigation system by adding new rotors or heads.

-Low system capacity
+low system capacity

 If you have added extra heads to your sprinkler, the best solution is to replace them with lower-volume nozzles.
 Although this will help you to cover the entire lawn, you might need to increase the watering duration.